violetarchangel/Parley/README.md

 ## Contributing

 Because this was AI-generated, there's probably a lot of low-hanging fruit for improvement.
-Code cleanup, performance optimizations, bug fixes, documentation — it's all welcome.
+Please contribute to the issues list, and you are welcome to make pull requests for Code cleanup, performance optimizations, bug fixes, documentation etc..
 Don't assume "the author knows what they're doing."
 I most certainly don't.
 The AI definitely didn't.

-As a rule, I kinda hate AI.
-But in this case, it was a means to and end.
+As a rule, I kind of loathe AI.
+But mostly with creativity.
+So in this case, it was a means to an end.

-Pull requests are encouraged.
+**Pull requests are encouraged.
 Issues are encouraged.
 Forks are encouraged.
-Host your own version.
-Keep it alive.
+Keep it alive.**

 ---